Education: Security & Student Data Privacy Brief

 - Ransomware downtime that disrupts learning and administration.

-- Third-party apps and integrations expanding access silently.
+- Third-party apps and integrations expanding access without oversight.

-- Vendor boundaries: tier apps, scope access, and review on a cadence (vendor risk).
+- Vendor boundaries: tier apps by risk, scope access, and review on a cadence.

 - Evidence: logs, access exports, and a small proof pack for stakeholders.